Kernersville Power of Attorney Lawyer

 When Does a Power of Attorney Terminate?

 It is generally not advisable for a power of attorney to be indefinite, and an expiration date may be written into a POA.
-If there is no expiration date, under state law, a power of attorney automatically terminates when any of the following occurs:

 • The principal dies